sundgenomics/sundgenomics.github.io/README.md

 ### Current status

-    Due to window replacement at Panum 5th floor, there will be
-    no sequencing during week 9 (24-28 Feb).
+    No disruption to report at the moment! :-)

 ### Team & contact